-There are many people today that argue Islam and Christianity are locked in a civilizational war, a view that has become a rationale for a number of the Trump administration’s policies.
+There are many people today that argue Islam and Christianity are locked in a civilizational war, a view that has become a rationale for a number of the politicians around the country.

 This argument, however, is an inaccurate and simplistic assessment of the relationship between these two faiths.
 Quite distinct from the apocalyptic struggle many espouse, an examination of the foundations of the Islamic faith shows respect for Christianity.